lsst/dp0-1_lsst_io/tutorials-examples/index-portal-beginner.rst

 Select Columns for Analysis
 =============================================

 In the Output Column Selection and Constraints window on the lower right hand side of the screen, select the following items: clean, dec, extendedness, good, mag_g, mag_i, mag_r, magerr_g, magerr_i, magerr_r, and ra.
+Use the search box under "column_name" to quickly find columns of interest: for example, type "mag" into that box and press enter to see only column names that contain "mag".
 (See figure below.)

 .. figure:: /_static/Table_column_selection.png
     :name: Table_column_selection